Missile approach warning system: Human-machine interface (HMI) requirements

 Integrated display and control functions are desirable to avoid duplication on instrument panels where space is limited.
 If a platform is equipped with both radar and missile warning systems, the HMI should display both threats clearly and unambiguously.

 The integrated HMI must also indicate the system's operating status, serviceability status, mode of operation, remaining decoy quantities etc. Separate control panels are justified only for safety of flight purposes such as ECM on/off and decoy jettison functions.

 Cost considerations

-Procuring EW self-protection systems has direct and indirect cost implications.
+Procuring electronic warfare (EW) self-protection systems has direct and indirect cost implications.

 Direct costs involve the initial price of the system, spare parts as well as test equipment to ensure that the performance and availability of the systems is maintained throughout their entire life cycle.